 This method could be useful in the field of drug development as it allows for testing a large number of drugs at different concentrations while using only nanolitres of reagents, thus increasing the efficiency and reducing the cost.

-3D Rendering of the final version of the device ©ankitaryan
+Figure 3: 3D Rendering of the device ©ankitaryan

 Project Status: Patent filed (India); Application number: 201911036596